-It was a dark and stormy night… Well, it wasn’t stormy, but it was certainly dark as we stood on the corner of Monroe and Columbus Drive at 12 a.m. that chilly October night, our breath making mist in the air.
+It was a dark and stormy night.… Well, it wasn’t stormy, but it was certainly dark as we stood on the corner of Monroe and Columbus Drive at 12 a.m. that chilly October night, our breath making mist in the air.
 It was the year 1998, and my roommate and I were excited to be embarking on a Halloweeeeeeny adventure.
 We held two coveted tickets to the Ghosts of Chicago tour.
 We had our choice of departure times, but we figured the midnight tour would be the creepiest.

 Sarah P. Jenkins also observed him raptly staring—eyes wide, pupils dilated—into the corners of the living room ceiling.
 For no apparent reason.
 And she enjoyed telling me about it.
 Was he tuning into phantom spirits of tenants past, Sarah wondered?
-Yes, she was the right person to bring along on a ghosty thrill ride through the city.

 Hymie’s Shrub